Lawn Treatment Service Cost

 Pesticides and PPPs often contain hazardous chemicals which must be stored and applied properly in order to sustain the safety of others.
 Professionals using certain pesticides must have a qualification in their usage and evidence of appropriate training.

-Pesticides that are designed for domestic use do not require the user to have a certificate, but they do have responsibility to follow guidelines and instructions carefully – failure to do this can result in persecution.
+Pesticides that are designed for domestic use do not require the user to have a certificate, but they do have a responsibility to follow guidelines and instructions carefully – failure to do this can result in persecution.

 It is recommended to use organic pesticides over chemical ones, which are far more environmentally friendly and pose less risk to the user.